Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: OPE Estimators and Related Techniques

-where $\mathcal{Q}$ is a function class for the reward estimator.
-When $\mathcal{Q}$ is well-specified, then $\hat{q}_{\mathrm{MRDR}} = q$.
-Here, even if $\mathcal{Q}$ is misspecified, the derived reward estimator is expected to behave well since the target function is the resulting variance.

-\paragraph{Doubly Robust with Optimistic Shrinkage (DRos).} \citet{su2019doubly} proposes DRos based on a new weight function $w_o: \mathcal{X} \times \mathcal{A} \rightarrow \mathbb{R}_{+}$ that directly minimizes sharp bounds on the MSE of the resulting estimator.
+\paragraph{Doubly Robust with Optimistic Shrinkage (DRos).} Su et al.~\citep{su2020doubly} propose DRos based on a new weight function $\hat{w}: \mathcal{X} \times \mathcal{A} \rightarrow \mathbb{R}_{+}$, which directly minimizes sharp bounds on the MSE of the resulting estimator.
 DRos is defined as

 where $\lambda \ge 0$ is a pre-defined hyperparameter and the new weight is